gagai/api_final_yatube/README.md

 ## Other endpoints

-- For groups use the same endpoints with post:
+- For groups use the same endpoints as with /post/:

 `GET /groups/`